 OPaL derives significant managerial, operational, and financial benefits from its key Maharatna public sector undertaking (PSU) promoter, viz., ONGC.
-As on December 31, 2023, ONGC, GAIL (India) Limited (GAIL), and Gujarat State Petroleum Corporation (GSPC) held 49.36%, 49.21%, and 1.43% of equity share capital in OPaL, respectively.
+As on March 31, 2024, ONGC, GAIL (India) Limited (GAIL), and Gujarat State Petroleum Corporation (GSPC) held 49.36%, 49.21%, and 1.43% of equity share capital in OPaL, respectively.

 The Chairman of ONGC is also the Chairman of OPaL.
-Furthermore, two members on the board of OPaL are common between OPaL and ONGC.
-Thus, ONGC has the highest representation on the board of OPaL, with three out of nine members being from ONGC.
+Furthermore, one member on the board of OPaL is common between OPaL and ONGC.
+Thus, ONGC has the meaningful representation on the board of OPaL, with two out of ten members being from ONGC.
 In addition, there exists significant operational synergies between the company and ONGC, which supplies feedstock, i.e., naphtha from Hazira and Uran as well as ethane (C2)/ propane (C3)/ butane (C4) from Dahej, as OPaL has a supply arrangement with ONGC for 15 years, ensuring consistent feedstock supply.
 Moreover, ONGC's management has articulated that OPaL is strategically important for ONGC as a part of its forward integration strategy, i.e., diversification into petrochemicals.
 Also, ONGC has shared its name with OPaL.
 Furthermore, GAIL and GSPC supply natural gas to the company.